Virtual Desktop Infrastructure (VDI) - For Staff

 To access VDI

-1. If you are outside the campus, you need to setup VPN connection.
+1. If you are outside the campus, you need to setup an SSL VPN connection first.

-2. If your computer does not have "VMware Horizon Client" installed, please visit http://view.eduhk.hk and click "Install VMware Horizon Client" to download and install it.
+2. If you have not yet installed the "VMware Horizon Client" on your computer, please visit http://view.eduhk.hk and click "Install VMware Horizon Client" to download and install it.

-3. Launch "VMware Horizon Client" from the menu, "Start -> VMware".
-(Mac users can find it from the launchpad)
+3. Launch "VMware Horizon Client" from the start menu.
+(Mac users can find it from the launchpad.)

 Launch VMware Horizon client from start menu

-4. If this is the first time you launch the VMware Horizon client, click "+ New Server" and enter "view.eduhk.hk" as the server name and click "Connect".
+4. If this is the first time you launch the VMware Horizon client, click "+ New Server" and enter "view.eduhk.hk" in the server name and click "Connect".
 Otherwise, go to the next step.

 Enter server name